Downloading Video and Audio from YouTube and other Social Media Platforms for Free

 2) yt-dlp does provide some online help with syntax but the output is somewhat indigestible for the novice and is not searchable.
 To access, use the syntax: yt-dlp --help.

-3) You can also download audio from a video clip as an audio only .mp3 file use: yt-dlp -x --audio-format mp3 <URL>.
+3) If you just want the soundtrack from a video, you can download audio only as an .mp3 file.
+To do this, use: yt-dlp -x --audio-format mp3 <URL>.

 NB if a video file of the same name is already present in the same directory, this will be overwritten.